 Buffalo took the lead early thanks to some hustle plays, and getting out in transition.
 Northern Illinois countered back later in the first half thanks to some good rebounding, and the crowd’s energy.
 They took a 38-32 lead into the break.
 They opened up the lead to 10 by the 17:29 mark in the second half.
 I as well as everyone in the building was stunned.
 However, Buffalo rallied back to retake the lead, and the teams went back and forth throughout the rest of the game.
 There were six lead changes and six ties in during the game.
 Buffalo had the lead for 19:39 of game time, and NIU possessed the lead for 15:06.

 The final few possessions was where things got interesting.
 With everyone in the convocation center on their feet and loudly cheering NIU had a breakaway layup to go up four 75-69.
 Eugene German fouled out of the game fouling CJ Massinburg on a three pointer.
 He made all three with 47.1 seconds left.
 After being unable to convert NIU gave the ball back to Buffalo.

 Massinburg hit a contested three to tie, but NIU ran a slip play with their center Noah McCarty cutting to the basket for an open layup to take the 77-75 lead.
 The crowd stormed the court only to have to vacate it to play the remaining 0.6 seconds.
 Buffalo’s deep lob pass was intercepted, and the NIU students stormed the court again.

-As for NIU they also head to northeast Ohio to take on Akron on Saturday.
-NIU should feel great about themselves given that a coach of a top 15 team in the nation going into the night had this to say about them afterwards.
 “I don’t want to see them in the MAC tournament, but we very well may.
 They’re a good team.” – Nate Oats